di-VISION-Dev/command-line-x/README.md

 ```

 ## Contributing
 All contributions to development and error fixing are welcome.
 Please always use `develop` branch for forks and pull requests, `main` is reserved for stable releases and critical vulnarability fixes only.
-All code changes should meet minimal code coverage requirements to be merged into `main` or `develop`, the coverage requirements are: lines - 95%, branches - 95%, methods - 100%.
+Please note: all code changes should meet minimal code coverage requirements to be merged into `main` or `develop`.